jarviscanada/jarvis_data_eng_YannickBeriault/README.md

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_YannickBeriault/tree/master/core_java)]: - Twitter App: Developed an app made to interact with Twitter's REST API in order to create, show and delete tweets. - JDBC App: Wrote a java program to enter customer info into a database and retrieve it. - Grep App: Implemented a simple version of the grep command.

 **Springboot App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_YannickBeriault/tree/master/springboot)]: Our trading team needed to replace their legacy trading platform with something more efficient, maintainable and scalable.
 The platform we built for them is a REST API meant to manage traders and their accounts, execute security orders and get information about quotes.
 The app was developed inside the Spring Boot framework with data persistence ensured by a postgresql database, connected through JDBC.
 It is meant to be run inside two docker containers, one for the app and one for the database.

+**Cloud/DevOps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_YannickBeriault/tree/master/cloud_devops)]: This is a small project meant to deploy the trading app developed in the context of the so-called Springboot project inside a Kubernetes infrastructure where various instances of our application can be served through a load-balancer and to which can be added new instances when usage demands it, effectively auto-scaling our application while maintaining a sole Psql database instance with which the application instances can interact.

 ## Highlighted Projects